Check out the most-read and most-shared posts.

 How To Properly Hang Dry:

 Check the care label and wash your clothes accordingly.
-The clothing label will direct you on the best method, be it machine washer or by hand with hot, warm, or cold water.
+The clothing label will direct you on the best method, be it a machine washer or by hand with hot, warm, or cold water.
 If you’re unsure what those comically unintuitive care symbols mean, you can reference our handy laundry symbol guide.

 Hanging your clothes outside on a clothing line?
 Follow these tips: